jsr6720/goodreads-csv-to-md/posts/2018-09-01-the-48-laws-of-power.md

 ## My Review 5/5

+### Date Read
+2018/09/01

+### Date Added
+2018/08/22

-This book contains the hard truths of the habits and mannerism of people who don't play nice.
+My Thoughts: This book contains the hard truths of the habits and mannerism of people who don't play nice.
 Full of excerpts from history, antiqued and modern, you'd be a fool to not know these tricks.<br/><br/>Great read.

 ---